mr3project/mr3-run-k8s/README.md

 ===
 MR3 is a new execution engine for Hadoop and Kubernetes.
 Similar in spirit to MapReduce and Tez, it is a new execution engine with simpler design, better performance, and more features.
-MR3 serves as a framework for running jobs in Hadoop and Kubernetes.
+MR3 serves as a framework for running jobs on Hadoop and Kubernetes.
 MR3 also supports standalone mode which does not require a resource manager such as Hadoop or Kubernetes.